baracudaz/netatmo-lametric-proxy/README.md

 3. third is a simple "Name" screen for Outdoor humidity value
 4. forth is a simple "Name" screen for Pressure trend (icon) and value

-Set the app to use Push mode.
+Make sure to set the app to use *Push Mode*.
 Publish your app as a private app.

 Keep a copy of the:
 - App ID